mahyar-osn/dentify/README.md

 - src/: Source code for the Dentify package which includes utility scripts for data conversion and configuration generation.
 - train.py: Script for training the model.
 - predict.py: Script for making predictions using the trained model.
-- pyroject.toml: TOML file for describing the project and dependencies and use for installation.
+- pyproject.toml: TOML file for describing the project and dependencies and use for installation.
-- requirements.txt: List of dependencies required for the package.

 ## Usage
 ### Data Preparation